bvrznski/Neural-coprocessor/README.md

 | `CTRL+ALT+F9` / `F11` | Intensity down / up |
 | `Home` | ReShade overlay with control panel |

-Before the bridge arms, the panel is a settings screen: DLSS on the second card on or off, preset, and mode.
-Every click writes `mgpu.ini` immediately. **Restart the game for any of it to apply.**

 ---

 ## Configuration